nccshecodes/shecodes-2020/README.md

 SVGs are not handled by gulp and are optimised before adding to the project using SVGO, because they are currently inlined.
 However, this could be automated by extending the `images.js.` watcher function to include SVGO.

 ## Testing

+## Production

+The site is hosted on netlify.
+Production build is updated each time work is merged into the master branch.

 ## TODO